iclighthouse/ICLightWallet/README.md

-# ICLighthouseWallet
+# ICLight Wallet
-ICLighthouse is a wallet that includes transfer, tokens management, staking, cross-chain bridges, Defi, and other features.
+ICLight wallet for ICP, Cycles, and Tokens.